The Life Cycle of a Plastic Bag – Infographic

 Five trillion disposable plastic bags are produced each year.
-That’s a whole lot of bags using up a ton of resources, and they have some serious long-term environmental impacts.
-Check out our infographic to follow the life cycle a plastic bag, and learn about the entire journey.
+That’s a whole lot of bags using up a ton of resources, and they have some long-term severe environmental impacts.
+Check out our infographic to follow the life cycle of a plastic bag, and learn about the entire journey.

 <a href="https://www.factorydirectpromos.com/life-cycle-of-a-plastic-bag" ><img src="http://static.factorydirectpromos.com/media/wysiwyg/Infographics/life-cycle-of-plastic-bag-large.jpg" at=“Life Cycle of a Plastic Bag" title="Life Cycle of a Plastic Bag" /></a>